kjelloh/freecad-playground/FreeCAD-1_0-Ultimate-Beginners-Crash-Course-in-1-hour-for-3D-printing-CAD-Lesson-Tutorial/README.md

 ## What are 'Body' vs. 'Tool Shape' vs. 'Feature'?

-When I applied the 'Mirrored' opretaion to the body I could choose if I wanted to *transform* a 'Body' or a 'Tool shape'.
+When I applied the 'Mirrored' operation to the body I could choose if I wanted to *transform* a 'Body' or a 'Tool shape'.

 <figure>
   <img src="image-20.png" alt="The 'mirrored' tool bar button">